Medical Student

 Pharmaceutical Sales Representative

-Cognitive skills your 1915 training built — and where they transfer.
+Cognitive skills your 1915 training built — and where they transfer in civilian work.

 Rapid Prioritization